Clinical Data & Patient Experiences

 Clinical: 12-18% depending on dose

-Many describe nausea peaking 2-4 days post-injection, especially during dose increases.
-The 2.5mg→5mg transition is frequently challenging.
+Nausea typically peaks 2-4 days post-injection, especially during dose increases.
+The 2.5mg→5mg transition is often the most challenging.

 Common triggers: High-fat meals, eating past fullness, large portions